Michael Harris II Player Props: Braves vs. Tigers

 Michael Harris II At The Plate

-- Harris II is hitting .205 with six doubles, four home runs and 12 walks.
+- Harris II is batting .205 with six doubles, four home runs and 12 walks.

-- Looking at the 44 games he has played this year, he's went deep in four of them (9.1%), and in 2.5% of his trips to the plate.
+- He has gone deep in four games this year (9.1%), homering in 2.5% of his plate appearances.

-- Harris II has an RBI in eight of 44 games this season, with multiple RBI in three of them.
+- In eight games this season (18.2%), Harris II has picked up an RBI, and in three of those games (6.8%) he had more than one.
 He has also driven home three or more of his team's runs in one contest.

-- In 12 of 44 games this year, he has scored, and four of those games included multiple runs.
+- He has scored in 12 of 44 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.